lsprangers/lsprangers.github.io/docs/architecture_components/databases & storage/Disk Based/LSMTREE.md

     - Buffered I/O
         - Disks can't keep up with request needs
         - Portions of disk are brought into memory, changes happen in memory, and occasionally the memory is written back to disk via OS
-        - We write data to a buffer that's eventually flushed to disk
+        - you write data to a buffer that's eventually flushed to disk
         - "Thousands of times faster as synchronous disk writes via Unbuffered I/O"
 - SSTable
-    - When a MemTable is flushed to disk, we take that Sorted Run and store it on disk as an SSTable
+    - When a MemTable is flushed to disk, you take that Sorted Run and store it on disk as an SSTable
-    - i.e. when we want to write MemTable to disk, we store it as an SSTable
+    - i.e. when you want to write MemTable to disk, you store it as an SSTable
     - SSTables are organized into levels with max capacities of powers
         - 10MB, 100MB, etc...
         - Whenever any level reaches capacity, it's Compacted into next level